mgreenly/dockerimages/debian-stack/README.md

 Inside the directory of your stack project run `debian-dockerize`.

 The dockerize script generates a few files.
-Dockerfile.debian, .dockerignore, build.debian.sh, and run.debian.sh
+Dockerfile.debian, build.debian.sh, and run.debian.sh

 The dockerize script generates a 'Dockerfile'.
-The  dockerize script is pretty dumb.
-It assumes there's only a single executable defined in the cabal files and generates the necessary commands to copy it into the image.
 It's purpose is to provide a baseline that you can evolve for your proejct.

 The dockerize script also generates a 'build.debian.sh' script.
 This scripts purpose is to reduce the build process to a single command.
 Delete it if you don't want it.
 I find it saves typing.

 The dockerize script also generates a 'run.debian.sh' script.
 This scripts purpose is to reduce the typing necessary to run the produced container.
 Delete it if you don't want it.

-The dockerize script also generates a .dockerignore file if necessary and adds the necesary entries.

 After running the dockerize script just run `.\build.debian.sh` to build the image.